In Arkansas, all evictions follow the same process:

 If the tenant is notified via first class mail, and an acknowledgment of service is not received within 20 days of the date the summons and complaint were mailed, the landlord must choose a different service method in order to proceed with the eviction process.
 A copy may also be affixed to a conspicuous part of the property.

-Arkansas laws don’t specify how quickly the summons and complaint/order to vacate must be served on the tenant after the landlord files the eviction action with the court.
+Arkansas laws don’t specify how quickly the summons and complaint order to vacate must be served on the tenant after the landlord files the eviction action with the court.

-Step 3: Answer is Filed
+Step 3: Tenant Files an Answer

 Tenants in Arkansas are required to file an answer with the court if they want to contest the eviction.
+If no answer is filed, the court will automatically rule in the landlord’s favor without holding an eviction hearing.

 Once the written response is received by the court, a hearing on the eviction will be scheduled.

-Step 4: Court Holds Hearing & Issues Judgment
+Step 4: Court Holds Hearing and Issues Judgment

 If the tenant fails to appear for the hearing, it will not be continued, and the judge will rule in favor of the landlord, meaning the tenant will be evicted.